-Buses often have large insurance covers, which makes them invest in a legal defense team to protect their interests.
+Buses companies often have large insurance covers.
+This makes them invest in a legal defense team to protect their interests.
 For this reason, they will do all they can to deny you your claim or to offer a low payout.
-We encourage you to speak with a Long Island bus accident lawyer to help you recover the maximum compensation that you may be entitled to.
-Contact Morelli Law Firm at (212) 751-9800 for a free case evaluation.

 Common Causes of Bus Accidents

-Driver fatigue is a form of impairment that affects drivers.
-Fatigue impairs the driver’s ability to drive safely by reducing their reaction time to road situations, impairing their judgment, causing cloudy thoughts, and decreasing the driver’s alertness.
-Federal law has set strict rules that regulate the number of hours a commercial bus driver may spend behind the wheel without taking a break and how long each break should last.
+Driver fatigue is a form of impairment to judgment that affects the driver’s ability to drive safely by reducing their reaction time to road situations, causing cloudy thoughts, and decreasing the driver’s alertness.
+Federal law regulates the number of hours a commercial bus driver may spend behind the wheel without taking a break and how long each break should last.